Skip to main content

 Egypt

-In the «Hearst Medical Papyrus», written under Amenhotep I, incantation No. 170 implies a flood in northern Egypt, possibly associated with a tsunami resulting from the Minoan eruption (1992GoedickeH:60).
-The «Tempest Stele» (early 18th Dynasty) records abnormal weather phenomena likely observed over several years (2014RitnerRK_MoellerN:14).
-In the «Rhind Mathematical Papyrus», compiled under King Apepi (Second Intermediate Period), an account is given of unusual thunder and rain that began only the following day (1923PeetTE:129).
+Beyond literary tropes, several historical documents record actual instances of abnormal weather.
+In the «Hearst Medical Papyrus», written under Amenhotep I, incantation № 170 implies a flood in northern Egypt, possibly associated with a tsunami resulting from the Minoan eruption (1992GoedickeH:60).
+Furthermore, the «Tempest Stele» (early 18th Dynasty) records abnormal weather phenomena likely observed over several years (2014RitnerRK_MoellerN:14).
+Finally, in the «Rhind Mathematical Papyrus», compiled under King Apepi (Second Intermediate Period), an account is given of unusual thunder and rain that occurred during a specific period (1923PeetTE:129).

 See note!